 (3 cr.)
-Human, product, electronic, and funding resources to meet technology needs for individuals with disabilities examined within state and national networks.
+Human, product, electronic and funding resources to meet technology needs for individuals with disabilities examined within state and national networks.
 Practical collaborative skills practiced in cross-disciplinary team assignments.

-Required Elective: An elective is also required, selected from SPED 6011 Integrating Technology into Special Education, CSDI 6117 Alternative and Augmentative Communication, SPED 5501 Special Topics in Assistive Technology, or another elective approved by the Special Education graduate coordinator.
+Selected from SPED 6011 Integrating Technology into Special Education, CSDI 6117 Alternative and Augmentative Communication, SPED 5501 Special Topics in Assistive Technology, or another elective approved by the Special Education graduate coordinator.
 All AT Certificate courses must be taken at ECU.

-Gainful employment information regarding the AT Certificate.
+Gainful Employment information regarding the AT Certificate.